houseofcat/Authentication/AspNetCore3.x_MVC/IS403_IdentityServer_AspNetIdentity_SqlServer/README.md

 ### Build Out Your Migrations
-This will take the two classes that come from IdentityServer library and your own AppDbContext and structure out the code version of how your Database should look like.
+This will take the two classes (that come from IdentityServer library) and your own AppDbContext to structure out the code version of how your Database should look.

                                                               # Full Name Space To AppDbContext
     dotnet ef migrations add Initial_AppDbContextMigration -c IdentityServer.Data.AppDbContext -o Data/Migrations/ApplicationDb